-- a) each wind farm required to make the Project operational and viable (i.e. Botwood, Twin Lakes and Leading Tickles areas as referenced in the Proponent's environmental assessment registration document and other sites if required) including but not limited to a description of the following: - i. wind turbines, base areas and transformers (e.g., height of wind turbines, length of blades, anchoring and elevating devices, etc.); - ii. electrical transmission lines, collector lines, substations, battery energy storage facilities, and other electrical infrastructure and connection corridors on each wind farm and leading to the hydrogen and ammonia production facility (or other electrical connections); - iii. access roads and trails, water course crossings and laydown areas; - iv. storage areas for explosives associated with blasting; and - v. the geographic boundaries of each wind farm and connection corridor. - b) each solar farm required to make the Project operational and viable (i.e. plant site/Peter's Pond areas as referenced in the Proponent's environmental assessment registration document and other sites if required) including but not limited to a description of the following:
+- a) each wind farm required to make the Project operational and viable (i.e. Lower, Middle and Upper Burin Peninsula areas as referenced in the Proponent's environmental assessment registration document and other sites if required) including but not limited to a description of the following: - i. wind turbines, base areas and transformers (e.g., height of wind turbines, length of blades, anchoring and elevating devices, etc.);

+- ii. electrical transmission lines, collector lines, substations, battery energy storage facilities, and any other electrical infrastructure and connection corridors on each wind farm and leading to the hydrogen and ammonia production facility (or other electrical connections); - iii. access roads and trails, water course crossings and laydown areas; - iv. storage areas for explosives associated with blasting; and - v. the geographic boundaries of each wind farm and connection corridor.

+b) each solar farm required to make the Project operational and viable (i.e. Lower, Middle and Upper Burin Peninsula areas as referenced in the Proponent's environmental assessment registration document and other sites if required) including but not limited to a description of the following:

-- i. description (make and model) and number of solar panels; - ii. individual dimensions and material composition; - iii. electrical transmission lines, collector lines, substations, battery energy storage facilities and other electrical infrastructure on the solar farm and electrical connection corridors leading to the hydrogen and ammonia production facility (or other connections); - iv. access roads, water course crossings and laydown areas; - v. storage areas for explosives associated with blasting; and - vi. the geographic boundaries of each solar farm and connection corridor.
+- i. description (make and model) and number of solar panels; - ii. individual dimensions and material composition of solar panels; - iii. electrical transmission lines, collector lines, substations, battery energy storage facilities and other electrical infrastructure on the solar farms and electrical connection corridors leading to the hydrogen and ammonia production facility (or other connections); - iv. access roads, water course crossings and laydown areas; - v. storage areas for explosives associated with blasting; and - vi. the geographic boundaries of each solar farm and connection corridor.